Onflow: a model free, online portfolio allocation algorithm robust to transaction fees: Onflow algorithm: intuition and formal definition

 \subsection{Reinforcement learning framework}

-Reinforcement learning (abbreviated 'RL' from now on, see \cite[Chapter 3]{sutton_reinforcement_2018} for a pedagogical introduction) is proved to be very efficient when model-free approaches are necessary for problems involving repeated decisions, such as game play, robot maneuvering, autonomous car driving, etc.
+Reinforcement learning (abbreviated 'RL' from now on, see \cite[Chapter 3]{sutton_reinforcement_2018} for a pedagogical introduction) can be used in some situations when model-free approaches are necessary for problems involving repeated decisions, such as game play, robot maneuvering, autonomous car driving, etc.

-For the reader already versed in reinforcement learning we provide below the transcription of our setting to the formal writing of a RL problem which involves~: \begin{itemize} \item a sequence of time instants: for us will be $\Tcal$ \item a state of the world at each time $t$ : for us this will be the allocation $\pi_t$ and the portfolio value $\Vcal_t(\pi)$ \item a set of actions to chose from at time $t$ : for us this is $\Scal_K$ where $\pi_{t+1}$ belongs \item rewards $r_t$ obtained at each time $t$ depending on previous actions, see below for the precise choice we make.
-Note that it is not necessary for the reward $r_t$ to result deterministically from the actions. \item a strategy to choose the next action: the general prescription in reinforcement learning is to choose a probability law on the set of actions, i.e., a distribution on $\Scal_K$.
-However in remark~\ref{rem:dirac_scalk} we argue that there is no need to go beyond distributions that are Dirac masses located at some element $\Scal_K$. \end{itemize} Then the problem is formalized as~:
+For the reader already versed in reinforcement learning we provide below the transcription of our setting into the formal writing of a RL problem which involves~: \begin{itemize} \item a sequence of time instants: for us will be $\Tcal$ \item a state of the world at each time instant $t$: for us this will be the allocation $\pi_t$ and the portfolio value $\Vcal_t(\pi)$ \item a set of actions to chose from at time $t$: for us this is $\Scal_K$ where $\pi_{t+1}$ belongs \item rewards $r_t$ obtained at each time $t$ depending on previous actions, see below for the precise choice we make.
+Note that it is not necessary for the reward $r_t$ to result deterministically from the actions. \item a strategy to choose the next action: the general prescription in reinforcement learning is to choose a probability law on the set of actions, i.e., a distribution in $\Scal_K$. \end{itemize} Then the problem is formalized as~: